Brave Web Browser

 Google's BSD-style licensed Chromium web browser is faster than Mozilla Firefox in all the web browser tests we run regularly except for WebXPRT 3.
 This has been the case for quite some time.
 It therefore makes sense that Brave, which is mostly a re-branded Chromium, would perform a bit better than Firefox in most tests.
 And it does.
 It would also be safe to assume that Brave's performance is within margin of error of Chromium's performance.
 Brave's scores are marginally better than Chromium's.

 Brave could claim that their browser "is faster" than Firefox and Chromium and not lose face when cold hard data is presented since it is, in fact, marginally faster.
 That is not what their are claiming.
 Their story is that Brave is 3x-6x faster.
 It's not, not by a long-shot.
 Brave isn't even 2x faster.
 They could have claimed that Brave is 0.388x faster than Firefox and 0.015x faster than Chromium based on the Basemark 3.0 results and told the truth.
-They didn't, instead they chose to dishonor and disgrace their Brave brand by flat out lying about their browsers performance.
+They didn't, instead they chose to dishonor and disgrace their Brave brand by flat out lying about their browser's performance.

-Hardware vendors are known to send marketing propaganda titled "A Reviewers Guide" along with their products.
+Hardware vendors are known to send marketing propaganda titled "A Reviewer's Guide" along with their products.
 Those guides are typically filled with marketing talking points they'd like us to parrot.
 Brave's got a 43 page long "1.0 Release Reviewer's Guide" created in Adobe InDesign 14.0 (Macintosh) on November 6th, 2019.
-This review is probably not in-line with that propaganda pamplet since we didn't actually bother to read it.
+This review is probably not in-line with that propaganda pamphlet since we didn't actually bother to read it.
 It is, after all, 43 pages long.

 Verdict And Conclusion

 Brave has proven itself to be a honorless for-profit corporation which can not and should not be trusted.
 They are constantly dishonoring themselves by outright lying in their marketing propaganda.
-This is something one may want to consider before installing any piece of software which is closely tied to their servers.
+This is something one may want to consider before installing any piece of software from them which is closely tied to their servers.

 Brave does have some built-in privacy features but they are not as good as stock Chromium with the Ublock Origin add-on.
 Brave's scheme of replacing advertisements instead of outright eradicating them makes it a worse overall experience.

 You can, of course, install Brave and try it if you are a wizard who's able to follow the not all that user-friendly GNU/Linux installation instructions.
 All the distributions have Chromium available in their package managers; Brave requires special steps.
 It's could worth trying it if you know how to follow those steps.
 If you don't and you would have to ask a friend then don't bother, you will not be missing out on anything.
-It really isn't a very special browser, it is from a untrustworthy for-profit corporation and Brave Software's CEO, Brendan Eich, don't even lift.

 - Brave's website is brave.com.